Finding the right shoe in an eco-friendly way is not easy!

-The first challenge when it comes to shoes is obviously over-consumption.
-In France, it is estimated that 5.4 pairs of shoes are bought each year, and that women own an average of 17 pairs, while men own 9.
-In Canada, these figures are similar, and while the price of shoes is falling, the associated sales are also rising...
-This means that more and more shoes are being sold on the market.
+It is estimated in France that 5.4 pairs of shoes are purchased annually, that women own on average 17 pairs while men own 9.
+In Canada, these figures are similar and while we observe a drop in price shoes, we also see an increase in the associated turnover ...
+This therefore means that there are more and more shoes sold on the market.

 The most common composition of a shoe is 25% leather, 17% polyurethane, 16% synthetic rubber, 14% ethylene vinyl acetate (EVA), 8% polyvinyl chloride (PVC) and other materials.

-Transport and sales
+Transportation and sales

-When it comes to greenhouse gas emissions and the energy used to produce a shoe, manufacturer Timberland has estimated that more than half of the energy used comes from the production and transformation of the raw materials used to make shoes.
+In terms of greenhouse gas emissions and energy used to produce a shoe, the manufacturer Timberland has estimated that more than half of the energy used comes from the production and transformation of the raw materials used to manufacture shoes.
 The rest of the greenhouse gas emissions associated with shoes come from their transport and point of sale.

-- Sport sandals
+- Sports sandals

 - Clean sandals

-- Sport shoes
+- Sports shoes